Shivam-Sharma-1/Facility-Management-System/README.md

-# Facility Bookings Manager
+# Facility Management System

-The Facility Bookings Manager is a comprehensive management solution developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
+The Facility Management System is a comprehensive management solution developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It allows users to book time slots in facilities and provides role-based access control for various functionalities.
-This tool was created as a project for DRDO Cabs during an internship.
+This tool is a modified version of the one which was created as a project for DRDO Cabs during an internship.
 With four distinct roles, users can manage bookings, approvals, cancellations, and generate reports based on their permissions and responsibilities.

 ## Table of Contents